berkeley-gif/coeqwal-data-platform/database/schema/COEQWAL_SCENARIOS_DB_ERD.md

 ├── display_order         INTEGER DEFAULT 0          -- For UI ordering
 ├── is_active             BOOLEAN DEFAULT TRUE
 ├── created_at            TIMESTAMPTZ DEFAULT NOW()
-├── created_by            INTEGER NOT NULL DEFAULT 1 -- FK → developer.id (system)
+├── created_by            INTEGER NOT NULL DEFAULT 1 -- FK to developer.id (system)
 ├── updated_at            TIMESTAMPTZ DEFAULT NOW()
 └── updated_by            INTEGER NOT NULL DEFAULT 1